loganpkg/spot/README.md

 overwritten if any errors occurred at any time during the operation of m4.
 However, if the macro is called successfully, then a non-zero requested return value will be used as the final return value of m4, regardless of other errors.

+`m4exit` causes immediate termination, `m4wrap` is not performed and the diversions are not undiverted.

 ```m4
 recrm(file_path)